-Google Analytics gives us some great information about the pages that people visit when they come to our blog.
-Use this data to improve your site.
+Google Analytics gives us some great information about the pages that people visit on our blog in the pages visited report.
+Learn how to take action on it.

 Google Analytics is a treasure trove of actionable data!
-Today, let’s talk about what we can do with the knowledge of which pages are being visited on our sites.
+Today, let’s talk about what we can do with the pages visited report.